visgl/deck.gl/docs/layers/terrain-layer.md

 ##### `bounds` (Array, optional)

 Bounds of the image to fit x,y coordinates into.
-In `[left, top, right, bottom]` world coordinates.
+In `[left, bottom, right, top]`.
+`left` and `right` refers to the world longitude/x at the corresponding side of the image.
+`top` and `bottom` refers to the world latitude/y at the corresponding side of the image.

 Must be supplied when using non-tiled elevation data.

 - Default: `null`

-`left`, `bottom`, `right`, `top` refers to the coordinate of the corresponding side of the image.

 ##### `workerUrl` (String, optional)